Painted Tile Fireplace Makeover

 It’s an easy DIY that packs a big punch.

 This is the before.
 It’s already pretty I know.
 I talk more about that at the bottom of the post.
+It’s no surprise this fireplace surround has been paint many times.
+Before it was white, it was taupe.

 This is a an idea I’ve been secretly thinking of for almost a year.
 I was worried Ray wouldn’t be on board with me painting our stone tile.